Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Introduction

-In the context of mixed-integer control for HEV energy management, Li \textit{et al.}~\cite{li2019energy} utilized a similar framework to Hausknecht \textit{et al.}~\cite{Hausknecht2015deep} to obtain the discrete driving mode using the $\arg \max$ function.
-Zhang \textit{et al.}~\cite{zhang2020deep} treated the engine state (ON/OFF) as a binary classification problem and determined the discrete action output by a threshold.
-The Tang \textit{et al.}~\cite{tang2021double} combined DQN and DDPG, obtaining the gear ratio and engine throttle separately using DQN and DDPG.
-Wang \textit{et al.}~\cite{wang2022parameterized} proposed the same algorithm as P-DQN~\cite{xiong2018parametrized} to control the clutch state and engine torque.
+For energy management in HEVs, the primary objective of the optimal control strategy is to determine the torque distribution that effectively balances fuel efficiency and driving performance~\cite{mei2023deep,tao2023terrain}.
+Some research~\cite{li2019energy,wu2023application} utilized a similar framework to Hausknecht et al.~\cite{hausknecht2015deep} to obtain the discrete driving mode using the $\arg \max$ function.
+Zhang et al.~\cite{zhang2020deep} treated the engine state (ON/OFF) as a binary classification problem and determined the discrete action output by a threshold.
+Tang et al.~\cite{tang2021double} integrated DQN and DDPG techniques to separately derive values for throttle settings and gear ratios.
+Similarly, Wang et al.~\cite{wang2022parameterized} employed an approach akin to that of P-DQN~\cite{xiong2018parametrized}, focusing on the regulation of engine torque and clutch states.
+Gong et al.~\cite{gong2024plug} further extended the P-DQN algorithm by integrating a twin-delayed deep deterministic policy gradient (TD3)~\cite{fujimoto2018addressing} algorithm to better handle the hybrid action space involved.
 These studies either simplify the problem to a single action space or consider the problem as a PAMDP.
 None of them solve the HEV energy management problem from a unified perspective.